 In addition, Advanced Certificates and Professional Diplomas that provide specialized study for those who hold a master’s degree are available.

-Acting Dean, School of Health Sciences & Human Services
+Dean, School of Health Professions and Human Services